-The primary purpose of this vocationally-oriented diploma is to develop focused knowledge and skills as well as experience in a work-related context.
-The Diploma equips graduates with the knowledge base, theory, skills and methodology of one or more engineering disciplines as a foundation for further training and experience towards becoming a competent engineering technician.
+The primary purpose of this vocationally-oriented advanced certificate is to develop focused knowledge and skills as well as experience in a work-related context.
+The Advanced Certificate equips graduates with the knowledge base, theory, skills and methodology of one or more engineering disciplines as a foundation for further training and experience towards becoming a competent engineering technician.
 This foundation is achieved through a thorough grounding in mathematics and natural sciences specific to the field, engineering sciences, engineering design and the ability to apply established methods.
 Engineering knowledge is complemented by methods for understanding of the impacts of engineering solutions on people and the environment.

-Note: This standard is designed to meet the educational requirement towards registration as a Candidate or Professional Engineering Technician with the Engineering Council of South Africa and acceptance as a candidate to write the examinations for Certificated Engineers.
+Note: This standard is designed to meet the educational requirement towards registration as a Candidate or Professional Engineering Technician with the Engineering Council of South Africa.